CrateTools/Crate/README.md

 link 2 (soon)

-Your Crate Image Engines folder should look like this:
+Your Crate Engines folder should look like this:

 <pre>
     Crate Image Engines/